Suryy16/suitmedia-intern-test/README.md

 ### Third Screen

 - It has a list/table view of users.
-- Collects data from the Reqres API with email, first_name, last_name, and avatar.
+- Collects data from the regres.in API with email, first_name, last_name, and avatar.
 - Adds a pull-to-refresh and loads the next page when scrolling to the bottom of the list.
 Prepares an empty state if data is empty.
 You can use the API with parameters `page` and `per_page` to get the next page data.
 - When a user on the item list is clicked, the selected user's name label in the Second Screen will be replaced by the selected user's name (without creating a new screen, just continue the current screen).